opitzconsulting/jquery-mobile-angular-adapter/README.md

 Notes:

-- We always enable `$locationProvider.html5Mode`.
+- We always enable `$locationProvider.html5Mode` and set `$locationProvider.hashPrefix('!')`.
   By this, we are compatible to the default jquery mobile behaviour, e.g. links like `<a href="somePage.html">` are possible and do not reload the whole page but use AJAX.
 - If you want to start an app directly on a subpage, use the following url:
-  * For an external page that should be loaded using ajax: `index.html#/somePage.html`
+  * For an external page that should be loaded using ajax: `index.html#!/somePage.html`
-  * For an internal page that is also contained in the `index.html: `index.html#/index.html#someOtherPage` (yes, this url contains
+  * For an internal page that is also contained in the `index.html: `index.html#/!index.html#someOtherPage` (yes, this url contains
     2 hashes).
+If you are sure that all browsers that you use support the new history API, you can also use the url `index.html#someOtherPage` to start at an internal page.
 - jQuery mobile automatically creates a `<base>` tag for the main page and sets it's href-attribute to the main page.
   There are some parts of angular that use this fact, so keep it in mind when debugging errors.